wpswings/woo-gift-cards-lite/readme.md

 **SELL GIFT CARDS ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGIN.
 GET WOOCOMMERCE GIFT CARDS TO CREATE, REDEEM AND MANAGE DIGITAL GIFT CARD COUPONS.
 CUSTOMIZE GIFT CARDS, USE PREDEFINED TEMPLATES, SHARE GIFT VOUCHERS VIA EMAIL OR DOWNLOAD IT AS PDF**

 [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin allows merchants to create, sell, and manage gift cards at their eCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.
+They can also use gift cards as gift vouchers.

-You can provide two gift card delivery methods i.e. Email and Downloadable.
+ Gift Card for WooCommerce provide two gift card delivery methods i.e. Email and Downloadable.
 Moreover, the gifting portal allows you to redeem, recharge, and fetch all types of gift cards created with our [**Gift Cards for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-github-page&utm_campaign=giftcards-pro) plugin.

 **Video** - [**How to Sell Gift Cards in Your WooCommerce Store?**](https://www.youtube.com/watch?v=YgPLO8HDGtc&w=560&h=315&rel=0)